Joli’s Silver Hair Journey

 I love this product so much, I recommend it so often, and so far only one person I know didn’t like it.
 They are Curly Girl Method friendly.

-They are sulfate-free, silicone free, gluten free, all natural, smells delicious, and they work.
+They are sulfate-free, silicone free, gluten free, all natural, smell delicious, and they work.
 I swear they bottle magic in the clarifying product.

 I rarely ever use purple shampoo, it is also made of dye, and I often just end up itchy.